Dwolla/integration-examples/packages/finicity-token-exchange/README.md

-# Dwolla and Finicity Secure Token Exchange
+# Dwolla and Finicity - Secure Exchange

-This example project, built using [Next.js](https://nextjs.org/), demonstrates how a Funding Source can be created for a Dwolla Customer using Dwolla's integration with Finicity and Dwolla's Secure Token Exchange.
+This example project, built using [Next.js](https://nextjs.org/), demonstrates how a Funding Source can be created for a Dwolla Customer using Dwolla's integration with Mastercard's [Open Banking](https://developer.mastercard.com/open-banking-us/documentation) and Dwolla's [Secure Exchange](https://developers.dwolla.com/docs/balance/secure-exchange) solution.
 By doing this, Dwolla is able to instantly verify the Funding Source without the need for your application to transmit sensitive data.
-(All the sensitive data is retrieved directly from Finicity.)
+(All the sensitive data is retrieved directly from Mastercard.)

 ## Notes